AriFordsham/GHCWiki/records/type-punning-declared-overloaded-record-fields.md

   (Probably you're doing this already for critical fields to share.)
 - The type functions are not associated types, because:

-  - GetResult for shared fields depends only on the Field's type (per Customer_id above);
+  - `GetResult` for shared fields depends only on the Field's type (per Customer_id above);
-  - SetResult for non-parametric record types does not change the record type.
+  - `SetResult` for non-parametric record types continues the same record type.
 - The field selector function also must be declared once, defined punning on the field's type.
   (See below for syntactic sugar to declare these.)
+- Possible **downside:** for non-`sharing` fields, what's the risk there's already a Type with the same name (upshifted) and that the name is an 'accidental' clash?

 > >
 > > It is an error to be `sharing` a record field without there being a same-named type in scope.
 The desugar for the data decl would create the instance to use the Type, but then the instance would fail.